What is the FAO Schwarz Fellowship?

-A two-year Fellowship program for recent college graduates designed to train future leaders in the education and youth development field.
-The Fellows will work within established youth development and educational organizations providing both direct service to youth as well as initiating new projects and initiatives to strengthen the host organization.
-At the same time, Fellows receive experiences, training and mentorship to help launch them into successful careers as leaders in the field.
+The FAO Schwarz Fellowship is a two-year Fellowship program for recent college graduates designed to train future leaders in the social impact sector and to strengthen high quality non-profit organizations.
+The Fellows will work within established youth development and educational organizations providing both direct service to youth as well as initiating new projects, research, or programs that may involve public policy, organizational replication or sustainability efforts, or other new initiatives to strengthen the host organization.
+At the same time, it is the Fellowship’s hope that the Fellows receive experiences, training, and mentorship that launch them on successful careers as leaders in the social impact sector.

 How many Fellows are there?

 There are typically 10-12 FAO Schwarz Fellows, half of whom are in the first year of their Fellowship and half of whom are in their second year of the Fellowship.